tolarewaju3/codelikethewind/5g-streaming/README.md

   `call_record`.`network` ASC
 ```

 **Click the play button on the bottom.** Select Visualization and choose a pie chart.
 Save the question and name it “Calls by Network Type”.

-Back at your dashboard, you can resize the elements to make it look pretty.
-Here’s my finished dashboard.
+When you're done, your dashboard should look like this.

 ![Flink Dashboard](img/dashboard.png)